SKAHP/One-Engi/holeman.md

 JOHNSON: So you had more information than most.

-HOLEMAN: No, no. We didn't have any.
-You know, we just had scuttlebutt.
+HOLEMAN: **No, no. We didn't have any**.
+Yo@@u know, we just had scuttlebutt.
 This could all be checked somewhere, but we believe that was the case.
 We knew we had been weighed, how many pounds and how many cubic feet, and assigned ships.
 So we were going to be in on the invasion, and we were the boys who were going to get hit.

 JOHNSON: When did you come back then to the States?